manishchaulagain1/ecommerce_manishchaulagain/lab_manual/lab2/lab2.md

 ## Conclusion

-Here from this lab session we got to know about how to create a model, edit the model in an appropriate manner, and enter and evaluate the entered data in the django server database.
+Here from this lab session we got to know about how to create a model, edit the model in an appropriate manner, enter and evaluate the entered data in the django server database.